Information theory for dimensionality reduction in dynamical systems: Variational IB

 Expressed in polar coordinates, we have

 From this we can compute $\mathcal{L}_{\mathcal{K}}\phi=f_i \partial_i\phi$,

 Because this differential equation is separable, we can find eigenfunctions by looking for eigenfunctions that are a function of either $r$ or $\theta$.
-Recall that for deterministic dynamics, a product of Koopman (generator) eigenfunctions is again an eigenfunction \cite{ModernKoopman}.
+Recall that for deterministic dynamics, a product of adjoint transfer operator (or \textit{Koopman} operator) eigenfunctions is again an eigenfunction \cite{ModernKoopman}.
 The eigenvalue equation for the radial coordinate is solved in Ref. \cite{gaspard1995}, and in Ref. \cite{page2019} it is shown that for this system there is no globally valid Koopman decomposition.
 However we are only interested in a subset of eigenfunctions, in particular those with eigenvalue with real part $\text{Re}\infev_i\approx 0$, which may not suffice to approximate arbitrary functions of the state variable.

 For the angle coordinate alone the situation is much simpler,

 which is solved by functions $ \phi_n(\theta) = \exp\left(\frac{\infev_n}{\omega}\theta\right)$.
 Periodicity requires $\frac{\lambda}{\omega}2\pi = i2\pi n$, which leads to $\lambda=i n \omega$.
 The eigenfunctions and eigenvalues are then